~lucidiot's wiki

 bad ideas

-A discussion on IRC led to some ideas for terrible packages that we could put in ~durrendal’s repo:
+A discussion on IRC led to some ideas for other terrible packages:

 nuke